Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Model description and main result

-The contrary implication also holds.
-If $\alpha \geq \alpha_c$, then, for all $x\in [0,1]$, $F_1(y;x,\Xi)$ has only one zero to which $\Psi_n(x)$ converges almost surely.
-Since $F_1$ is continuous, the zero $\Psi$ is continuous and almost surely no condensation can occur.
-We call such choice of $\alpha$ the noncondensation phase of the model. \\ To introduce a new description of the critical parameter $\alpha_c$, we consider the function
+see also \cite[p.
+792]{Sou.2}.
+Conversely, if $\alpha \geq \alpha_c$, then, for all $x\in [0,1]$, $F_1(y;x,\Xi)$ has only one zero to which $\Psi_n(x)$ converges almost surely.
+Since $F_1$ is continuous and strictly decreasing in the neighbourhood of the root, the zero $\Psi$ is continuous and almost surely no condensation can occur, proving the first part of the proposition.
+To prove \eqref{critalpha}, we calculate

-only depending on the model parameter $\Xi$.
-It can be observed that $f$ is a probability density on $[0,1]$.
-Rewriting the binomial coefficient, one can describe $f(x)/r$ as the expected probability of connecting with respect to $\Xi$ to a given vertex of location $x$ where the remaining $r-1$ vertices are chosen uniformly.